Cinemas close nationwide, studios push new movies into homes

 AMC said the latest guidelines made movie theater operations “essentially impossible.”
 It said it would close all locations in the U.S. for at least six to 12 weeks.
 Regal, the second largest chain, said Monday that its theaters would close until further notice.

 With movie theaters locked down for the foreseeable future, some studios took the extraordinary step of funneling new or recently released films onto home viewing platforms.
-Universal Pictures said Monday it will make its current and upcoming films available for on-demand rental, becoming the first major studio to break the traditional theatrical window of 90 days.
+Universal Pictures said Monday it will make its current and upcoming films available for on-demand rental, becoming the first major studio to break the traditional theatrical window of 90 days due to the pandemic.

 Most of Europe’s cinemas have already shut down, as have those in China, India and elsewhere.
 North America’s shutdown came gradually.
 On Sunday, the mayors of New York and Los Angeles ordered their cities’ theaters closed.
 Governments in Massachusetts and Quebec also closed theaters.